What Types of Degrees Are Available in Child Psychology?

 Associate's Degree in Child Psychology

-Very few schools offer associate's degrees in child psychology, but you can find associate's degree in psychology or early childhood development that cover the psychology of children.
+Very few schools offer associate's degrees in child psychology, but you can find an associate's degree in psychology or early childhood development that cover the psychology of children.
 An associate's degree in these fields might lead to entry-level positions in community outreach, child care or social services.